 Help to pay rent

-If you find somewhere to live, you may be able to claim one of the following benefits to help with your rent:
+If you find somewhere to live, you may be able to claim universal credit to help with your rent.

 Your residence status in the UK affects if you qualify.

 You may need specialist immigration advice if you're unsure of your residence status.

 The following organisations give specialist advice to Central and East European migrants:

 If you need to talk to someone, we’ll do our best to help